cern-phone-apps/desktop-phone-app/README.md

 * `yarn electron-start`: Runs the application on development mode.

-## Run the application with debug mode in Visual Studio Code
+## Run the application in debug mode using Visual Studio Code

-The project configuration is defined in .vscode folder.
-In this folder we have configured the debug of the Visual Studio Code.
-For execute in debug mode you only need go to the "bug" icon in the Visual Studio Code and press in start server.
+The project configuration is defined in the .vscode folder.
+In this folder we have configured the Visual Studio Code debugger with a launch.json file.
+To run it in debug mode just go to the "bug" icon in the Visual Studio code and click on the start server.

 ## Testing the application